thePatmanMI/android-runtime-docs/debug/debug-details.md

 adb forward tcp:8181 tcp:8181
 ```

 Once the debugger port is forwarded you should be able to debug your JavaScript code.
-To enable the debugger fromwithin JavaScript you can call `waitForDebugger()` function.
+To enable the debugger from within JavaScript you can call `waitForDebugger()` function.
 This function call will start the debugger on port `8181`.
 The full function signature is as follows.

 ```JavaScript
 waitForDebugger(portNumber);